internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 ## Motivation

-In order to prevent abuse and encourage members to take responsability in the network, the governance includes the possibility of penalities, suspension and termination of members.
+In order to prevent abuse and encourage members to take responsibility in the network, the governance includes the possibility of penalties, suspension and termination of members.

 ## Specification